makrai/notes/bisk2004-ground-lang-bengio.md

 * Control and action taking open several new dimensions to understanding and actively learning about the world
   * Queries can be resolved via dialog-based exploration (Liu and Chai, 2015),
-* e.g. Is an orange more like a baseball or a banana?
+* eg Is an orange more like a baseball or a banana?
   * WS1 just that the objects are common nouns that can both be held
-  * WS2 may also capture that oranges and baseballs both roll, but is
+  * WS2 may also capture that oranges and baseballs both roll
-    * unlikely to capture the deformation strength, surface texture, or sizes (Elazar+ 2019)
+    * hE unlikely to capture the deformation strength, surface texture, or sizes (Elazar+ 2019)
   * WS3 can begin to understand the relative deformability of these objects,
     * likely to confuse how much force is necessary